craftercms/docs/source/site-administrators/studio/publishing-assets-in-external-storage.rst

       :alt: Setup data source to use the file path pattern in Blob Stores
       :width: 95%

-   Let's change the image used in one of the articles in the site.
+   Let's change the image used in one of the articles in the project.

    From the **Sidebar**, navigate to ``/articles/2016/6`` then right click on ``Coffee is Good for Your Health`` then select ``Edit``.